 8. Will the community be notified about new charter schools opening in the areas affected by boundary change proposals?Charter schools are not required to provide a school location address until the charter school opens.
 Therefore, the District does not know where new charter schools will be located or how much enrollment will be pulled from existing traditional schools until new charter schools open.
 Existing new charter school enrollment is presented annually in the Benchmark Day Enrollment Report and provided in the October update of the online Planning Tool for School Enrollment and Capacity.

 9. Who makes the final boundary recommendations that are taken to the School Board for vote?

-The Superintendent makes final boundary recommendations to the School Board in the spring for the upcoming school year, the School Board then votes at two consecutive meetings on his recommendations as well as all other school attendance areas and school usage.
+The Superintendent makes final boundary recommendations to the School Board in the spring for the upcoming school year, the School Board then votes at two consecutive meetings on those recommendations.

 10. Does the community vote on the proposed boundaries that are provided to the School Board?